Elm Grove, Wharton County, Texas

 Elm Grove is an unincorporated community at the northern edge of Wharton County, in the U.S. state of Texas.
-The very small community is situated on Farm to Market Road 2614 (FM 2614) to the south of Eagle Lake which is in Colorado County.
+The very small community is situated on Farm to Market Road 2614, (FM 2614) to the south of Eagle Lake, which is in Colorado County.

 History

 Elm Grove is located approximately 16 mi northwest of Wharton.
-In 1912, there was a school for African-American children in the community.
-A 1936 county roadmap noted that there was a school and several homes in the area.
-By the 1980s there were still two commercial establishments, a few houses, a cemetery and a church.
+A 1936 county roadmap noted that there were several homes in the area.
+By the 1980s there were still two commercial establishments, a few houses, a cemetery, and a church.